 **Restaurants, bars & wineries:

 Effective Oct.
 20, dine-in restaurants are not allowed to open indoors.
-Outdoor dining is permitted.
+Outdoor dining is permitted with modifications.
 See guidance for restaurants, wineries and bars from the State of California.
-Businesses are encouraged to implement guidelines available on the county’s website for modifications and other measures to keep employees, customers and clients safe.
+Businesses are encouraged to implement guidelines available on the county’s website for other measures to keep employees, customers and clients safe.
 A checklist for reopening bars and wineries and shopping centers are also available on this site.
 Also, new, temporary relief measures from the California Department of Alcohol Beverage Control (ABC) to enable licensees with on-sale privileges to reopen their businesses for on-site consumption once in-person dining is allowed to resume.